Pasupuleti-rajesh-babu/Tableau_Sale_Dashboard/README.md

 Contributions to enhance the dashboards or address any issues are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## License
+## Acknowledgements

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for commercial or non-commercial purposes.
+Special thanks to Baraa Khatib Salkini for their valuable contributions to this project.